 Steps to use a custom endpoint URL in AWS CLI:

-- Run the target AWS CLI operation normally and append --endpoint-url with the full custom URL that should receive the request.
+- Run the target AWS CLI command with --endpoint-url and the full custom URL that should receive the request.

-Using --no-verify-ssl hides certificate problems and should stay limited to short-lived troubleshooting, not normal operation.
+Using --no-verify-ssl hides certificate trust failures and should stay limited to short troubleshooting, not normal operation.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.